powerfarmer98/sun2000-reader/README.md

 ## Usage
-Run the Sun200.py script in python.
+Run the Sun200.py script in python. might need some changes in the code to adapt to your setup (USB device, MQTT settings).

 ## Project status
 As i no longer use this program since upgrading to a modbus tcp adapter, i no longer support it in any way or shape, so feel free to use it how you want.